pikhosh/docs/docs/links.md

 Backlinks are links in reverse direction.
 Each link always has an implicit backlink.
 You can make it available to your app by annotating an `IsarLink` or `IsarLinks` with `@Backlink()`.

-Backlinks do not require additional memory or resources and you can freely add, remove and rename them without loosing data.
+Backlinks do not require additional memory or resources and you can freely add, remove and rename them without losing data.

 We want to know which students a specific teacher has so we define a backlink: